Deciphering the Middle East: Why the U.S. Usually Gets it Wrong

 Bob Reilly is the Director of the Westminster Institute.
-He’s written for the Wall Street Journal, The Washington Post — we won’t hold that against you — the Reader’s Digest, National Review, and many other publications.
+He has written for The Wall Street Journal, The Washington Post — we will not hold that against you — The Reader’s Digest, National Review, and many other publications.
 He was former director of the Voice of America.
-He’s taught at the National Defense University, served in the White House, and the Office of the Secretary of Defense, and he also participated in Operation Iraqi Freedom.
+He has taught at the National Defense University, served in the White House and the Office of the Secretary of Defense, and he also participated in Operation Iraqi Freedom.
 I ask you to welcome Bob Reilly.

 Jeff, thank you very much.
-Ladies and gentlemen, it’s a great pleasure to be with you this evening.
-You may have seen, the lecture topic was switched.
+Ladies and gentlemen, it is a great pleasure to be with you this evening.
+You may have seen the lecture topic was switched.
 Jeff actually came to the Westminster Institute for a talk on the subject.
 In our email exchanges that topic stayed with the title.
-My talk title was in the text message, so do you know what I’m talking about tonight?
+My talk title was in the text message, so do you know what I am talking about tonight?
 If you do, tell me.
-I think you know, it’s ‘Deciphering the Middle East: Why the United States Usually Gets it Wrong.’
-But I will touch upon the subject of jihad and you may notice that this is such a disgusting subject that I will have an adult beverage with me up here while we are discussing it.
-It’s also kind of body language to let you know that I am not a Muslim.
+I think you know, it is ‘Deciphering the Middle East: Why the United States Usually Gets it Wrong.’
+But I will touch upon the subject of jihad, and you may notice that this is such a disgusting subject that I will have an adult beverage with me up here while we are discussing it.
+It is also kind of body language to let you know that I am not a Muslim.

 Now, you may have noticed in the news that when the president of the Islamic Republic of Iran went through Italy and France, at the state dinners which he attended, no wine was served.
-I’ve been to France and Italy many times.
-I’ve never seen a meal without wine and that was done so President Rouhani’s Islamic faith would not be offended by the presence of alcoholic beverages, which brought to mind a memory of Winston Churchill when he was Prime Minister and King Saud was visiting him at 10 Downing Street.
+I have been to France and Italy many times.
+I have never seen a meal without wine and that was done so President Rouhani’s Islamic faith would not be offended by the presence of alcoholic beverages, which brought to mind a memory of Winston Churchill when he was Prime Minister and King Saud was visiting him at 10 Downing Street.

 King Saud’s emissary arrived at 10 Downing Street to go over the requirements for the dinner with Churchill and he said to the Prime Minister, for religious reasons no alcoholic beverages will be served in His Majesty’s presence, to which Churchill responded, “Champagne will be served before dinner, Bordeaux will be served with dinner, and cognac will be served after dinner also for religious reasons.”
 And so it was.

-So now, I’d better move on and address our subject of, “Deciphering the Middle East: Why the United States Usually Gets it Wrong.”
-So, I think we need to pull back and consider a little history on the relationship between the United States and the Middle East and first of all, we will notice that there wasn’t much of one if one at all for the major part of the history of the United States.
+So now, I would better move on and address our subject of, “Deciphering the Middle East: Why the United States Usually Gets it Wrong.”
+So, I think we need to pull back and consider a little history on the relationship between the United States and the Middle East and first of all, we will notice that there was not much of one if one at all for the major part of the history of the United States.
 Why?
-Because the United States didn’t have any vital, strategic interests there.
+Because the United States did not have any vital, strategic interests there.

 The feeling was apparently mutual as no Middle Eastern country opened an embassy in Washington until the Ottomans in 1873.
 It was not until 1909 that the U.S. State Department created its Near Eastern Affairs division.
 In 1913, Assistant Secretary of State Francis Huntington Wilson announced, “It’s no place to waste ammunition.”
 Well, apparently some things change.

 And so the notion arose, should only the Arab peoples be given their freedom?
 If the shackles of Ottoman imperialism could be lifted from them, the Arabs would naturally assume the blessings of liberty and self-government.
-Because our perspective was if you don’t have the exercise of these rights, it’s because someone has taken it from you.
+Because our perspective was if you do not have the exercise of these rights, it is because someone has taken it from you.

 The Ottomans insisted on entering World War I. As you know, Churchill had promised them if they stayed out of it, the British Empire would guarantee the integrity of the Ottoman Empire.
 Foolishly, they entered it.
 The empire collapsed at the end of the war and what took the place of Ottoman imperialism was British and French imperialism.